 The BRI-SC U8 Card has the same functionality as the BRI U8 Card.
-However, it also supports ANSI specification which includes metallic sealing current on LT and termination on NT.
+However, it also supports ANSI specification which includes metallic sealing current on LT and termination on NT which can be configured for LEASE, BRITE, and NTU-L modes.
 Metallic termination is used for (CO) Central Office testing on sealing current sink.
 This current prevents wiring splice corrosion between the card and external equipment, thereby maintaining the integrity of the connection.